Wild Way of the Egyptians

 Lionsrock - Return of the King

 In South Africa a unique wildlife reserve was established around Lionsrock with the aim of returning lions to the land of their ancestors.
-Most are from Europe, from rundown zoos or circuses, removed to dubious holding pens like the dilapidated Pantera big cats' asylum in the Netherlands.
-From here a rescued lion family are sedated and air-freighted to a perfect savanna landscape, where for the first time they can be released, free, into their natural environment.
-This heartwarming and joyful portrait of Lionsrock with its dedicated team also features ostriches, weaver birds, ground squirrels and other African wildlife sharing the natural habitat where the lions' ancestors once thrived.
-And for the first time on TV this film shows root canal treatment on Kongo, a majestic lion male!
+Most are refugees from rundown European zoos or circuses, removed to dilapidated holding pens like the Pantera big cats' asylum in the Netherlands.
+From here a rescued lion family are sedated and air-freighted to a pristine savanna landscape, where they can at last be released into their natural environment.
+This heartwarming and joyful portrait of Lionsrock with its dedicated team also features ostriches, weaver birds, ground squirrels and other African wildlife, sharing the habitat where the lions' ancestors thrived.
+And for the first time on TV this film shows lion dentistry - root canal treatment on Kongo, a majestic male!

 We all know Venice was created by men, but so was it's grand Canal.
 Watch as we meet the wildlife on and along the Tegnue, resisting against mankind's appropriation of the area's land and sea.

 On a River in Ireland